kammitama5/kammitama5.github.io/_posts/2021-5-17-Monday-May-17th.md

 - One of the things that was immediately useful was that in GSoC, my mentors told me it was a good idea to write things down.
 So I've already started to make a detailed document for each day of my progress, taking snapshots and noting where I get stuck.
 This is also useful for writing documentation later on.
 - Am I nervous?
 Of course I am!
 Knowing I will get stuck, feel super silly, and of course, always feel like I am behind is really humbling.
 But if I learn something
 (I already have learned quite a bit!)
 I'll be happy.
 And I'll meet some nice people along the way, too.
+I'm also really excited!
+I really feel humbled by the opportunity to continue being mentored to contribute in Open Source once again.

 ## I will be writing more throughout the week
 - Prepare for progress weekly about my failures, what I learned, insecurities, and all of that.
 Some of it initially may not be viewable because I'm dealing